Reading time: 11 min.

 How to stop and reverse balding in men

-The earlier you spot the signs of balding, the easier you’ll find it to reverse the effects and prevent it from getting more severe.
+The earlier you spot the signs of hair loss, the easier you’ll find it to reverse balding and prevent it from getting more severe.

 Men who are suffering from male pattern baldness can use the Hamilton-Norwood scale to classify how bad their hair loss is as it shows how hair loss can progress over time.
 If you do find that your hair falls on the scale and you are experiencing balding, here are some hair loss treatments that you can turn to to help stimulate hair growth and prevent further loss of hair.